-The licence application was submitted by the Strathbraan Community Collaboration for Waders (SCCW) and was developed with input from scientists at the Game and Wildlife Conservation Trust and the intention is that they would be involved in the analysis of the data collected.
+The licence application was submitted by the Strathbraan Community Collaboration for Waders (SCCW) and was developed with input from scientists at the Game and Wildlife Conservation Trust.
 This licence was granted on 4th April 2018 for the purpose of Science, Research and Education.
 It permits the control of up to 69 ravens this year over an area of c.30,000Ha.
-We are confident that this will not affect the wider conservation status of ravens in Scotland on the basis of recent modelling work on raven populations undertaken on our behalf by the British Trust for Ornithology.
+We are confident that this will not affect the wider conservation status of ravens in Scotland on the basis of recent modelling work on raven populations undertaken on our behalf by the British Trust for Ornithology and which will be published shortly.